smartsheet-platform/backup-java/README.md

 Usage
 ------------
-First, download the backup zipped archive from the Developer Portal tools page [here](https://drive.google.com/file/d/0B7xwgf7q3I5IRU1ROWYzaWpzaHc/view?usp=sharing).
+First, download the backup zipped archive [here](https://github.com/smartsheet-platform/backup-java/releases/download/1.6.2/smartsheet-org-backup-1.6.2.zip).
 Unzip the archive - it will contain the JAR executable and a sample properties file.

 The tool will look for smartsheet-backup.properties file in the current directory (the directory from which it is being executed).
 Edit the properties file to set the following parameters: